Long Legs (2024) - Movie Review

 That’s right, nothing comes of it.
 Her psychic power quickly turns to an achilles heel.
 Her psychic powers transform into the old horror stereotype of blacking out anytime there’s spooky music—which is also never explained.
 Apparently, these metal balls emit magical-satanic-psychic-energy that drive people crazy and they are installed in this intricate life-sized dolls of the targeted family’s youngest daughters.
 Somehow the useless, obvious, and completely unbelievable villain hand made these giant dolls and forced this magical orbs in the basement he lives in.

-The first act was really good, but halfway through the second act it comes apart.
 I feel like this movie was chopped up to hell, because there are so many plot lines left hanging and zero explanations given.
 I mean, we’re told Long Legs is satanic, but there’s maybe one pentagram shown, and then they just say hail satan a bunch.
 There’s no reference to any actual satanic practice, no information on how he discovered the magical ball formula, or where he learned to carve perfect human replicas in the French Marionette style.

 Near the end, Lee figures out that shooting the doll and breaking the orb breaks the spell—and yet, she has about 10 minutes to shoot the doll given to her bosses daughter—knowing that her boss and his wife will kill each other immediately, but she just stands there quivering.
 She literally does nothing this entire film but provided useless exposition that just overcomplicates things.